SweenBean33/SweenBean33.github.io/_posts/2016-11-25-My-first-attempts-at-publishing-using-GitGub.md

 <table>
   <tr>
     <td>Starting point:</td>
-    <td>I had no knowledge</td>
+    <td>I had no knowledge about GitHub, only that it had a bizarre name!</td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To successfully create the infrastructure so that my Google Doc template would publish.</td>
+    <td>To try and publish my first blog post.</td>
   </tr>
   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>Yes, as I followed all of the instructions and even added a few extra touches like backgrounds and avatars.</td>
   </tr>
 </table>